What is Procurement Management?

 Though your business can get a lot of value from identifying the reason behind procurement management and regulating it, it’s easy to keep pushing it further down the priority list because you just don’t know where to start.

 POs, PRs, and invoices that need approval are automatically routed digitally, based on the pre-defined set of rules you apply during initial setup.
 These rules can be edited and added to on an as-needed basis, at any time.
-However, building rules that are flexible enough to handle enough various workflow patterns, based on elements such as organisational structure, vacations, total value, and more.
+However, building rules that are flexible enough to handle enough various workflow patterns, based on elements such as organizational structure, vacations, total value, and more.

 When the system receives an invoice, the automated process should check for duplicate entries, identify related documents (POs, order receipts, etc.) and validate data.
 Data needs to be validated against business policies and rules to ensure compliance.
 The system should match the PO to the receipt of goods, and to the invoice, to ensure that only the items ordered and received are paid for.
 Any exceptions should automatically forward to the appropriate stakeholders for inspection and resolution.